-A Material Safety Data Sheet (MSDS) is developed by chemical manufacturers to provide information to users on the physical and health hazards of their product.
-MSDSs are a component of OSHA’s Hazard Communication Standard which states that workers have a right to know what hazards are associated with the chemicals they use in the workplace.
-They are also a requirement under OSHA's Laboratory Standard.
+SDSs are a component of OSHA’s Hazard Communication Standard OSHA's Laboratory Standard.
+Both standards states that employees have a right to know what hazards are associated with chemicals used in the workplace.

 Every person who works with hazardous materials at Wellesley College should:

-- be aware of what a MSDS is and it's relevance to your health & safety.
+- be aware of what a SDS is and it's relevance to your health & safety.

-- be aware of how to access MSDS's for your work area/laboratory.
+- be aware of how to access SDS's for your work area/laboratory.

-- maintain MSDS's that are received with incoming chemical shipments and have them readily available for employees/students.
+maintain SDS's that are received with incoming chemical shipments and have them readily available for employees/students.
 Electronic access is also acceptable.
-See list below of MSDS sites.

 New: Global Harmonized Communication System - Labelling Info from MSDS online

-- Access MSDSs here (contact EHS for user name and password)
+Access SDSs here (contact EHS for user name and password)